woodpecker-ci/woodpecker/docs/docs/30-administration/05-deployment-methods/20-kubernetes.md

 ## Metrics

-Please see [Prometheus](../40-advanced/90-prometheus.md) for general configuration and usage information.
+Please see [Prometheus](../40-advanced/90-prometheus.md) for general information on configuration and usage.

-For Kubernetes, when deployed via Helm chart you will want to set the following values to enable in-cluster metrics gathering:
+For Kubernetes, you must set the following values when deploying via Helm chart to enable in-cluster metrics gathering:

 ```yaml
   metrics: